Bulky items

 • Hot water tanks

-• Any other large household object
+• Any other large household items

 • Tires